 Before the 1980s, carbon microphones were standard in most telephone systems.
 Electret microphones have become a more affordable and better quality option.

-1877: The Invention Of The Moving Coil Microphone
+1877: The Invention Of The Moving Coil Mic

 German inventor Ernst Werner von Siemens was the electrical engineer who invented the moving-coil dynamic mic in 1877.
-He may have created the microphone in 1874, according to some.
+He may have created the mic in 1874, according to some.

 The primitive microphone was equipped with a moving coil attached to a diaphragm.
 It also had a permanent magnetic field.
 A small electric current was created between the ring and diaphragm as they moved.

 Although it worked, this microphone was a significant step in microphone development.
 It was not popular at the time.